typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

   },
 ```

-`npm-scripts.json` must be defined in the root path and contain an object hash `publish` with a `prepublish` hash
+`.npmscriptrc` must be defined in the root path and contain a JSON formatted object hash `publish` with a `prepublish` hash
 with the following options:
 ```
 (Array<string>)   scripts - An array of executable actions / scripts.
 ```

 Usually two tasks that are helpful when publishing ES6 NPM modules is ensuring all tests succeed and source code is transpiled for distribution.
-An example of defining these actions to run in `npm-scripts.json`:
+An example of defining these actions to run in `.npmscriptrc`:
 ```
 {
    "publish":